ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }
 ```

-`AwaitingDIDResolutionTryLater` means the service does not have an up-to-date DID document of the DID referenced in the Signed Claims but is performing or will perform a DID resolution after which the client may retry the request.
+`AwaitingDIDResolutionTryLater` means the service does not have an up-to-date DID document of the DID referenced in the Signed Statements but is performing or will perform a DID resolution after which the client may retry the request.
 The response may contain the HTTP header `Retry-After` to inform the client about the expected wait time.

-`InvalidInput` means either the Signed Claims message is syntactically malformed, violates the signing profile (e.g. signing algorithm), or has an invalid signature relative to the currently resolved DID document.
+`InvalidInput` means either the Signed Statements message is syntactically malformed, violates the signing profile (e.g. signing algorithm), or has an invalid signature relative to the currently resolved DID document.

 ### Retrieve Registration Receipt